AwesomeController/serious-business/kickstarter/body_copy.md

 # Risks and Challenges

-If our project is successfully funded, we will spend our time and effort on bluetooth coding, the case design for the product, testing, and adding support for additional controllers and consoles.
+If our project is successfully funded, we will spend our time and effort on Bluetooth coding, the case design for the product, testing, and adding support for additional controllers and consoles.